 Who Is Buzz Aldrin?

-Buzz Aldrin was born on January 20, 1930, in Montclair, New Jersey.
-His father, a colonel in the U.S. Air Force, encouraged his interest in flight.
+Buzz Aldrin's father, a colonel in the U.S. Air Force, was the one who originally encouraged his interest in flight.
 Aldrin became a fighter pilot and flew in the Korean War.
-In 1963 he was selected by NASA for the next Gemini mission.
+In 1963, he was selected by NASA for the next Gemini mission.
 In 1969, Aldrin, along with Neil Armstrong, made history when they walked on the moon as part of the Apollo 11 mission.
-Aldrin later worked to develop space-faring technology and became an author, writing several sci-fi novels, children's books, and memoirs including Return to Earth (1973), Magnificent Desolation (2009) and No Dream Is Too High: Life Lessons From a Man Who Walked on the Moon (2016).
+Aldrin later worked to develop space-faring technology and became an author, writing several sci-fi novels, children's books and memoirs including Return to Earth (1973), Magnificent Desolation (2009) and No Dream Is Too High: Life Lessons From a Man Who Walked on the Moon (2016).

-Aldrin's father felt his son should continue on to multi-engine flight school so that he could eventually take charge of his own flight crew, but Buzz wanted to become a fighter pilot.
-His father relented to his son's wishes, and after a summer of hitching around Europe on military planes, Buzz officially entered the United States Air Force in 1951.
-He again scored near the top of his class in flight school, and began fighter training later that year.
+Aldrin's father felt his son should continue on to multi-engine flight school so that he could eventually take charge of his own flight crew, but Aldrin wanted to become a fighter pilot.
+His father relented to his son's wishes, and after a summer of hitching around Europe on military planes, Aldrin officially entered the United States Air Force in 1951.
+He again scored near the top of his class in flight school and began fighter training later that year.

 During his time in the military, Aldrin joined the 51st Fighter Wing, where he flew F-86 Sabre Jets in 66 combat missions in Korea.
 During the Korean War, F-86 planes fought to defend South Korea from the invasion of Communist forces in North Korea.
 Aldrin's wing was responsible for breaking the enemy "kills" record during combat, when they shot down 61 enemy MIGs and grounded 57 others in one month of combat.
 Aldrin shot down two MIG-15s, and was decorated with the Distinguished Flying Cross for his service during the war.